connnnor/ulsahpy/README.md

 ## Step 7: Deploying to multiple instances and Load Balancer

 The last step is deploying our application to a (mock) production environment as part of the pipeline.
-The production environment in this case is made up of two EC2 instances and an application load balancer.
-We'll use Terraform again for this step.

-__TODO TODO TODO TODO__
-## Step 7: Deploying to multiple instances and Load Balancer

-The last step is deploying our application to a (mock) production environment as part of the pipeline.
-The production environment in this case is made up of two EC2 instances and an application load balancer.
+The production environment in this case is made up of two EC2 instances and an elastic load balancer.
 We'll use Terraform again for this step.

 Create a new directory `production` inside the existing `pipeline` directory and add the two files shown below (`tf_prod.sh`, and `ulsahpy.tf`):